polkadot-js/api/packages/api-contract/test/README.md

 The change had to be implemented in ink! which changed the structure of the Wasm files.

-The Polkadot JS API is only supporting srml-contract and INK! versions after than spec_version 97.
+The Polkadot JS API is only supporting srml-contract and ink! versions after than spec_version 97.

 **Compatibility**
 If the substrate version is older than this https://github.com/paritytech/substrate/pull/2911 it will only work